flucoma/flucoma-docs/doc/BufNNDSVD.rst

    The window hop size.
 It can be any size but low overlap will create audible artefacts.
 The -1 default value will default to half of windowSize (overlap of 2).

 :control fftSize:

+  The inner FFT/IFFT size.
+It should be at least 4 samples long, at least the size of the window, and a power of 2.
+Making it larger allows an oversampling of the spectral precision.
+The -1 default value will use the next power of 2 equal or above the highest of windowSize and (bandwidth - 1) * 2.